thr3a/docs-generator-for-chatgpt/mise/index.md

 See available versions with `mise ls-remote bun`.

+> \[!NOTE]
+> Avoid using `bun upgrade` to upgrade bun as `mise` will not be aware of the change.

 # go.md

 # Go

+`mise` can be used to install and manage multiple versions of go on the same system.

-The following are instructions for using the go mise core plugin.
-This is used when there isn't a git plugin installed named "go".
+> The following are instructions for using the go mise core plugin.
+This is used when there isn't a

-If you want to use asdf-golang then use `mise plugins install go GIT_URL`.
+> git plugin installed named "go".
+If you want to use asdf-golang
+> then use `mise plugins install go GIT_URL`.

 The code for this is inside the mise repository at `./src/plugins/core/go.rs`.